-- three generous tablespoons of flax seed oil
+- three generous tablespoons of flaxseed oil

 - one liter of boiling water

 Pour the boiling water over three tablespoons of flaxseed.
-It’s better to brew your flax seed tea in the evening, leaving it to infuse over night.
+It’s better to brew your flax seed tea in the evening, leaving it to infuse overnight.

-You can use a Thermos to keep it warm, but if you do not have one, simply use any sort of bowl or other container that can contain boiling hot liquid and cover it with a suitable lid.
+You can use a Thermos to keep it warm, but if you do not have one, simply use any sort of bowl or other containers that can contain boiling hot liquid and cover it with a suitable lid.

 Next morning, strain the mixture using a tea strainer or a material of a fine mesh.
 The liquid should be thick and viscous.
 You can then drink 150 ml of the remedy three or four times each day.

 This is best done half an hour before each meal and perhaps before bed.
 You can prepare more tea each evening so that it is ready to be consumed the next day, but to be effective you must make sure that you do not leave the tea for any more than a day or it will lose its potency.

 The best results will come if you drink the flax seed tea three to four times a day for ten days straight then have a ten-day break.
 This can be repeated as many times as necessary until you start seeing results.